micropython-esp32/LED_blink/README.md

 # LED_blink
-Simple project to blink an LED in a loop
+A simple micropython project using ESP32 microcontroller to blink an LED in a loop